oracle-livelabs/converged/obaas/microtx/microtx.md

 Microservices are often designed to be stateless, to push all the state into the datastore.
 This makes it easier to scale by running more instances of services, and it makes it easier to debug issues because there is no state stored in process memory.
 It also means you need a way to correlate transactions with the LRA they were performed by.

 You will add a `JOURNAL` table to the account microservice's database.
-This table will contain the "bank account transactions" (deposits, withdrawals, interest paymenets, etc.) for this account (not to be confused with "database transcations" as in the two-phase commit protocol).
+This table will contain the "bank account transactions" (deposits, withdrawals, interest payments, etc.) for this account (not to be confused with "database transactions" as in the two-phase commit protocol).
 The account service will track LRA's associated with each journal entry (bank account transaction) in a column in the journal table.

-As LRA is an eventual consistency model, the approach you will take in the account service will be to store bank account transacstions as "pending" in the journal table.
+As LRA is an eventual consistency model, the approach you will take in the account service will be to store bank account transactions as "pending" in the journal table.
 Pending transactions will not be considered when calculating the account balance until they are finalized ("completed").
 When the LRA reaches the "complete" phase, the pending transactions will be considered finalized and the account balance will be updated to reflect those transactions.

 You will now start implementing the Cloud Cash Payment LRA.